bonitasoft/bonita-doc/md/specify-data-in-a-process-definition.md

 The simple data types are Boolean, date, integer, long, double, and text.
 To define a variable with one of these types:

-1. Open your process diagram in Bonita BPM Studio.
+1. Open your process diagram in Bonita Studio.
 2. Select the process pool or the step where you want the variable.
 3. Go to the **Details** panel, **General** view, **Data** pane.
 A list of the variables already defined is displayed.
 4. Choose if you want to add Process data or Business data.
 Click **_Add..._**.